-- 21. - (a) The members of the Sports Sub-Committee shall be the Senior Treasurer of the Amalgamated Clubs (in relation to this Sub-Committee: "the Senior Treasurer"), the Estates Bursar and Land Agent, the Domestic Bursar, one member of the Governing Body, a Fellow of Mansfield College appointed by the Governing Body on the nomination of the Principal of Mansfield College, the Junior Treasurers of the Amalgamated Clubs, one of whom shall be elected by the Junior Common Room, the other of whom shall be elected by the Middle Common Room (in relation to this Sub-Committee: "the Junior Treasurers"), a representative nominated by the Junior Committee of the Boat Club, the Boatman, and the Groundsman. - (b) The Senior Treasurer shall chair the Sports Sub-Committee and be its Convenor. - (c) The Senior Treasurer shall convene the Sports Sub-Committee not less often than once in each Term. - (d) It shall be the duty of the Sports Sub-Committee: - (i) to make rules for the use of the sports facilities of the College in accordance with current health and safety regulations in consultation with the Health and Safety Sub-Committee and the Gardens and Grounds Sub-Committee and to oversee their implementation; - (ii) to make recommendations (in consultation with the Gardens and Grounds Sub-Committee where appropriate) on the management of the sports grounds and sports facilities, and their use for recreational and sporting activities; - (iii) to set the criteria for the exercise of the Senior Treasurer's discretion in reimbursing (within the limits of the funds made available for the purpose by the Governing Body) legitimate and reasonable expenses incurred by Junior Members in representing the college in sporting activities; - (iv) to set the criteria for the exercise by the Senior and Junior Treasurers of their joint discretion in making awards, which shall not exceed the sum of £1000 per annum in aggregate, which may be awarded to Junior Members who are awarded an Oxford Blue;
+- 21. - (a) The members of the Sports Sub-Committee shall be the Senior Treasurer of the Amalgamated Clubs (in relation to this Sub-Committee: "the Senior Treasurer"), the Domestic Bursar, one member of the Governing Body, a Fellow of Mansfield College appointed by the Governing Body on the nomination of the Principal of Mansfield College, the Junior Treasurers of the Amalgamated Clubs, one of whom shall be elected by the Junior Common Room, the other of whom shall be elected by the Middle Common Room (in relation to this Sub-Committee: "the Junior Treasurers"), a representative nominated by the Junior Committee of the Boat Club, the Boatman, and the Groundsman.4 - (b) The Senior Treasurer shall chair the Sports Sub-Committee and be its Convenor. - (c) The Senior Treasurer shall convene the Sports Sub-Committee not less often than once in each Term. - (d) It shall be the duty of the Sports Sub-Committee: - to make rules for the use of the sports facilities of the College in accordance with current health and safety regulations in consultation with the Health and Safety Sub-Committee and the Gardens and Grounds Sub-Committee and to oversee their implementation; - to make recommendations (in consultation with the Gardens and Grounds Sub-Committee where appropriate) on the management of the sports grounds and sports facilities, and their use for recreational and sporting activities; - (iii) to set the criteria for the exercise of the Senior Treasurer's discretion in reimbursing (within the limits of the funds made available for the purpose by the Governing Body) legitimate and reasonable expenses incurred by Junior Members in representing the college in sporting activities;